vvxhid/alphaCTF-2022/misc/baraka-3/README.md

 # Description

-Have you joined our AlphaBit CTF server ?
-I had a secret discussion with that robot on that server :) I gave him something very valuable
+That robot is very funny he also share memes x) , Btw Have you joined our AlphaBit CTF server ?
+I had a secret discussion with that robot on that server :)